fabiofranchino/blog/_posts/2017-11-15-git-sparse-handy-command.md

 tags: [tutorial, git, sparse, tip]
 ---

-Here at [TODO](https://todo.to.it/) we design and develop a big variety of projects.
+At [TODO](https://todo.to.it/) we design and develop a big variety of projects.

 Sometimes those projects rely on interactive software for exhibits.
 This means developing several software belonging to the same project and each software needs share/use some common parts.
 For that reason we usually put all the source code on a single git repository for convenience.